Limit of a function

 `1^oo`

-Calculating a limit when `x -> oo`
+Calculating a Limit as `x -> oo`

 `lim_(x -> -oo) 1/x^n = 0`,